I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 This is a super easy question to answer.
 Making sure you nail your nutrition is the most important thing for fat loss.
 Without this, no amount of exercise is going to be enough to out-train it.

-However, combining strength training and cardio with your diet will be more effective for overall fat loss and body composition.
+However, combining weight training and cardio with your diet will be more effective for overall fat loss and body composition.

 Progressive overload with strength training will help build and spare muscle tissue.
 Cardio will help burn calories and keep your heart healthy.
 Your keto diet will help with keeping your calories in line to lose fat.